The Cultural Hub at Tom Davies Square — SudburyCIA

 Best caseAll federal funding arrives on time and in full.
 No construction overruns.
 Partners deliver their $3.1M commitment.
 Project lands at the approved $65M total.$37M

-Likely casePartial federal shortfall or modest construction overruns — common on public projects this size.
+Likely casePartial federal shortfall or modest construction overruns.
 City absorbs the difference under the upset limit with no council vote required.$45–55M

 Worst caseFederal funding clawed back or significantly reduced.
 Construction overruns trigger the full backstop.
 Taxpayers carry the entire pre-authorized upset limit — no vote, no debate.$64.5M